-Incomplete submission of requirements will not be processed
+Applications with incomplete requirements will not be processed

 It is preferred that applicants hold a tourism or tourism-related baccalaureate degree.
 The curriculum for the programs assumes a prerequisite knowledge base in the areas of Principles of Tourism (Tourism 110) and Tourism Management (Tourism 122).